MoinDalvs/Time_Series_Forecasting_From_Scratch/README.md

 **`ARMA is best for predicting stationary series.
 So ARIMA came in since it supports stationary as well as non-stationary.`**

+Autoregressive Integrated Moving Average Model: ARIMA(p,d,q)

+This model is the same as the previous, except now it has this weird d argument.
+What does this d stand for? d represents the number of nonseasonal differences needed for stationarity.
+Simply, d just makes nonstationary data stationary by removing trends!

+How do you pick your differencing term?

+Usually, small terms are picked for the differencing term.
+If you pick too high, you will likely cause your model to incorrectly represent your data.
+Some general rules for picking your differencing term are that differencing should not increase your variance and the autocorrelation of the model should be less than -0.5.

+Thus, I tried a few differencing terms and concluded that
+d=1 would be best for the model as it had the lowest variance and the autocorrelation was less than -0.5.

+**`ARIMA`**

 + AR ==> Uses the past values to predict the future
 + MA ==> Uses the past error terms in the given series to predict the future
 + I==> uses the differencing of observation and makes the data stationary